 How can art engage communities to facilitate meaningful social change?

-The Bachelor of Fine Arts in Socially Engaged Art (BFA-SEA) supports artists to create new work that engages with communities.
+The BFA in Socially Engaged Art (BFA-SEA) supports undergraduate artists to create new work that engages with communities to catalyze meaningful social change.
 Faculty and students from the performing arts, visual arts, craft practices, and narrative media come together to develop collaborative projects around real issues.

-- developing an interdisciplinary and innovative studio practice,
+- developing an interdisciplinary and innovative studio practice,critically

-- critically examining the theories and cultural contexts of their art,
+- examining the theories and cultural contexts of their art, and

-BFA students are encouraged to experiment with a range of mediums.
-They are encouraged to conceive purposeful and relevant projects and then develop the necessary artistic techniques for realizing them over the course of the design process.
+BFA students are encouraged to experiment with a range of mediums, conceiving purposeful and relevant projects and then developing the necessary artistic techniques for realizing them over the course of the design process.
 In this way, the elements of composition, form, and material practice are always approached in relationship to a student’s intention, context, and concept.

-Located within the Undergraduate Studies Program, this degree-track also incorporates a broad range of expertise in the Social Sciences and Humanities (e.g. Critical Race Theory, Gender Studies, Disability History, Alternative Economies, Environmental Justice, etc.).
-This supports students in ethical research design and practice.
+Located within the Undergraduate Studies Program, this degree-track also incorporates a broad range of expertise in the Social Sciences and Humanities (e.g. Critical Race Theory, Gender Studies, Disability History, Alternative Economies, Environmental Justice, etc.) to support students in ethical research design and practice.

 The BFA in Socially Engaged Art is now enrolling students for the Fall 2018 semester.